top of page

 USA

-In October, we will gather in the mountains near Asheville, North Carolina, for a 4-day adventure retreat immersed in nature, celebrating movement, creativity, friendship, and exploration, both internal and external.
+In October, we will gather in the mountains near Asheville, North Carolina, for a 4-day adventure retreat immersed in nature.
+We will celebrate movement, creativity, friendship, and exploration, both internal and external.
 This retreat combines adventure with grounding, offering space to play, learn, and connect surrounded by the beauty and vitality of nature.

 Our days will be filled with art, dance, movement, yoga, meditation, and guided activities, combined with time spent outdoors, shared meals, and moments of spontaneous connection.
 This is a trip for those who love discovering new places, new people, and new parts of themselves.
 Come as you are, curious and open, ready to discover what happens when community, creativity, and nature come together.